Whilst we are in Florida we wanted to make a

 So yes we are VERY excited to go to Walt Disney World, and there will definitely be a blog post about it here shortly after we have visited.

 - Downtown Disney: We got told about Downtown Disney before we came to Florida.
 We wanted to visit Disney World anyway because why not?
 I mean who comes to Florida with kids and doesn’t go to Disney World?!
 Downtown Disney is part of Disney World but is completely FREE!
 We just HAVE to go there!
 This is how it is explained on the Disney site itself:“ World-class restaurants, dazzling entertainment and unique shops line the waterfront at Downtown Disney area.
 Shop in the world’s largest Disney store, dine amid life-size prehistoric creatures, bowl a game at the 30-lane alley and more.
 This fun-filled district includes Downtown Disney West Side, Downtown Disney Marketplace and Pleasure Island.
 Parking and admission to Downtown Disney area are complimentary.”
+If you want to put your own souvenir shop, it would be helpful to look at us import export data first prior to sourcing your suppliers for the raw materials.

 Visit Disney’s website for more details Here.